leutloff/bergcms/www/cgi-bin/brg/br/bilder/README.txt

-The images in this directory not used in an article in the Berg CMS can be deleted at any time.
+The images in this directory should be deleted when they are not used in an article in the Berg CMS.